-$$\Delta AV \times E_1 = la^b^ \sum{i \text{ merged}} \left[((-r_1^) - (-r{i1})) \times \sum_k m{ik} s_k \right]$$ vulnerability to a shock vector S can be written as a weighted average of the debt-to-equity ratios b_n 's.
+The policy interventions discussed above are disappointing in that they suggest that capping leverage yields only modest improvements in AV, and that other policies have ambiguous, or even adverse, impacts on AV.
+In a moment of crisis, what tools can reduce contagion at minimal expense to the regulator?
+In this last exercise, we explore the power of an optimal targeted policy.
+Recall from Eq.
+(8) that aggregate vulnerability to a shock vector S can be written as a weighted average of the debt-to-equity ratios $b_n$ 's.
 The weights measure the extent to which the leverage of a particular bank n is bad for aggregate vulnerability.
 This happens when the bank is large, the bank is exposed to shocks, and linkages are strong.

-We assume the regulator has a given amount of cash F to invest in bank equity.
-Equity injection into bank n is given by the vector $f = (f_1, ..., f_n)$, so that 1'f = F. When a bank receives f_n euros of fresh equity, we assume the entire amount is used to repay existing debt, so that its debt to equity ratio becomes $(E_i - f_n)/(E_n + f_n)$.
+Suppose the regulator has a given amount of cash F available to invest in bank equity, and cares only about reducing spillovers between banks in a deleveraging cycle.
+Equity injection into bank n is given by the vector $f = (f_1, ..., f_n)$ , so that 1'f = F. When a bank receives $f_n$ euros of fresh equity, we assume the entire amount is used to repay existing debt, so that its debt to equity ratio becomes $(E_i - f_n)/(E_n + f_n)$ .

 We minimize Eq.
-(8) subject to the constraints that 1' f = F and $(E_i - f_n)/(E_i + f_n)$.
+(8) subject to the constraints that 1'f = F and $(E_i - f_n)/(E_i + f_n)$ .
 We also impose the constraint that the regulator cannot withdraw cash from equity-rich banks, so that $f_n > 0$ for all i.

 Optimizing equity injection across banks allows us to reduce aggregate vulnerability a lot more than any of the policy experiments we considered in Table 4.
-We can see this result visually in Figure 2, where we report the optimal AV obtained for various levels of aggregate investment F. Panel A shows the aggregate vulnerability to a GIP shock, while Panel B shows aggregate vulnerability to a GIPS shock (both assuming a 50% write-down).
-Data from panel A shows a reduction by a third in systemic risk: AV goes down from 47% to 31% using only 50 bn euros of equity.
+We can see this result visually in Figure 2, where we report the optimal AV obtained for various levels of aggregate investment F. Panel A shows the aggregate vulnerability to a GIP shock, while Panel B shows aggregate vulnerability to a GIIPS shock (both assuming a 50% write-down).
+Data from panel A shows a reduction by a third in systemic risk: AV declines from 47% to 31% using only €50 bn of equity.

-Then, the impact of additional injections decreases: 200 bn leads to an AV of 23%; 500 bn leads to an AV of 18%.
-The effect on aggregate vulnerability to GIIPS is smaller in relative terms, and decreases more slowly, as more banks are exposed to GIIPS debt than to GIP debt.
-50 bn euros only buy a reduction from 285% to 240% of aggregate equity.
+The marginal impact of additional euros of equity injections decreases: $\notin$ 200 bn leads to an AV of 23%; $\notin$ 500 bn leads to an AV of 18%.
+The effect on aggregate vulnerability to GIIPS is smaller in relative terms, and decreases more slowly, as more banks are exposed to GIIPS debt than to GIP debt. $\notin$ 50 bn only buy a reduction from 285% to 240% of aggregate equity.
 Still, the effect is large compared to previous policies considered in this paper.
-The size of AV reduction is comparable to capping debt to equity at 20 for all banks, which would require banks to raise some 170 bn euros of equity.